rwlian/FS_Control/README.md

 ## Motor control performance
 FOC algorithm is implemented on the MCU to drive BLDC motors, capable to control the current runing through the motor hence control motor torque output.
-The source code is not include in this project (probably in another project).
+The source code is not include in this project (probably will place it in another repo).
 Step response is used when tunning the motor controller, some plots give some ideas of the performance.

 * Current (torque) control